FilipCieciuch/Web-scraping-1/README.md

-# Project: Web Scraping and Visualization of Centers in Poland
+# Project: Web Scraping and Data Visualization

 ## Introduction
 This project combines web scraping with data visualization to analyze the distribution of therapeutic centers in Poland.
 These centers specialize in providing auditory integration therapy and related services, supporting individuals with various auditory and developmental challenges.
 By extracting data from a publicly available website and visualizing it using Tableau, the project aims to offer valuable insights into the geographic spread of these facilities.